-Noda Time is developed on Visual Studio 2017.
-All editions of Visual Studio 2017, including the community edition, should be able to build Noda Time, so long as you also have the .NET Core SDK installed.
-We periodically update the version of the .NET Core SDK that we build with, so updating to the latest Long Term Support (LTS) version, but occasionally a more recent version in order to use the latest C# features.
+Noda Time is developed on Visual Studio 2019.
+All editions of Visual Studio 2019, including the community edition, should be able to build Noda Time, so long as you also have the .NET Core SDK installed.
+We periodically update the version of the .NET Core SDK that we build with, typically to the latest Long Term Support (LTS) version, but occasionally a more recent version in order to use the latest C# features.
 See the root global.json file to determine which version of the SDK is required, then download it if necessary.

 To fetch the source code, just clone the GitHub repository: